-The remaining ILO Convention are also part of international law and refer to substantive (in ILO, jargon technical) standards for the Labour market, working hours and rest period, workplace health and safety, particularly vulnerable workers, and collective Labour relations and social dialogue.

-ILO consists of two parts, one is legislative and second is administrative.
+The remaining ILO Convention are also part of international law and refer to substantive (in ILO, jargon technical) standards for the Labour market, working hours and rest period, workplace health and safety, particularly vulnerable workers, and collective Labour relations and social dialogue.208 ILO consists of two parts, one is legislative and second is administrative.
 The legislative part is called international Labour conference.
 Its session is held in every year in the month of June.
 ILC is also called the world parliament of Labour.
 In both parts there are half seats reserved for member states and other half for employers and employees.
-The legislation of ILO appeared in the form of its conventions which are considered as a source of international Labor laws and also international Labour standards.
+The legislation of ILO appeared in the form of its conventions which are considered as a source of 206.Ibid, p:9 207.
+Ibid, p:9 208.Ibid, p:9 international Labor laws and also international Labour standards.209 ILO has passed different wages conventions.
+G.P Polities210writes about wages conventions.